bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 SVG, a single PATH elements is sufficient; the SVG is implemented such that a "M" operation can follow a "z".

-By default, the 'draw' command would stroke the path.
-However, if a path segment is closed (when ended by a "cycle" keyword), then then it would also attempt to fill the area.
-However, the 'fill' command will attempt to fill the area regardless if it is closed or not.
-On the other hand, the 'stroke' command will stroke the path, such that if the path is closed, a line will appear between the last point and the first one.
+By default, the 'drawpath' command would stroke the path.
+However, if a path segment is closed and the "fillcolor" is set to anything that is not "none", then the area is also filled.
+The 'fillpath' command attempts to fill the area regardless if it is closed or not.
+The 'strokepath' command strokes the path and will not attempt to fill the area even if it is closed and the "fillcolor" style is set.

 For SVG, when a 'fill=' attribute is specified the rendering engine will attempt to fill the area, even when the area is not closed.
-For MetaPost/MetaFun the path will have to be closed before calling the 'fill' MetaPost, as otherwise the compilation will complain.
+For MetaPost/MetaFun the path will have to be closed before calling the 'fill' command; attemptying to call "fill" command without propertly closing the path causes the compilation to fail.